Succession to the Throne Act, 2013: Judicial review

-On 7 June 2013, two professors from Laval University, Geneviève Motard and Patrick Taillon, reported as representing a group with "a broad spectrum of political views in Quebec: some sovereigntist, some federalist, some supportive of the monarchy and others with more republican views", filed a motion with the Quebec Superior Court asking for the Succession to the Throne Act, 2013, to be ruled unconstitutional.
+On 7 June 2013, two professors from Laval University, Geneviève Motard and Patrick Taillon, reported as representing a group with "a broad spectrum of political views in Quebec: some sovereigntist, some federalist, some supportive of the monarchy and others with more republican views", filed a motion with the Superior Court of Quebec asking for the Succession to the Throne Act, 2013, to be ruled unconstitutional.
 It stated that its aim was not to contest the political decision to amend the rules regarding the designation of the head of state, but instead argued the act endeavours to amend the constitution—specifically the parts designating "the head of state of both federal and provincial orders of government"—but its enactment did not follow the constitutional amending formula set out in section 41 of the Constitution Act, 1982; if the act does not amend the constitution, it is in violation of the Canadian Charter of Rights and Freedoms because it assents to a bill that does not repeal those provisions of the Act of Settlement disallowing Roman Catholics from becoming monarch of Canada; and it also approves of a British bill not written in both French and English, as required of Canadian legislation by the constitution.

-Motard and Taillon further argued that rules of succession dating back to 17th century have been received into Canadian constitutional law and that the Crown has been divisible, with one person being separate sovereigns for each of the Commonwealth realms and thus Canada having a crown that is unique from Britain's or other realms', since the Statute of Westminster 1931 and that the practice of the Canadian parliament assenting to the application of British legislation to Canada ended with the patriation of the Canadian constitution in 1982 and the repeal of Section 4 of the Statute of Westminster.
+Motard and Taillon further argued that rules of succession dating back to 17th century have been received into Canadian constitutional law and that the Crown has been divisible, with one person being separate sovereigns for each of the Commonwealth realms and thus Canada having a crown that is unique from Britain's or other realms', since the Statute of Westminster, 1931, and that the practice of the Canadian Parliament assenting to the application of British legislation to Canada ended with the patriation of the Canadian constitution in 1982 and the repeal of Section 4 of the Statute of Westminster.
 In May 2015, Motard and Taillon's lawyer asserted that the federal government's position is that "British law applies automatically in Canada", which he described as "colonial".

 Before launching their challenge, the plaintiffs consulted with "like-minded lawyers, academics and monarchy experts from across Canada".
-On 14 June 2013, Antonia Maioni, an associate professor from McGill University, noted that she found it ironic that Quebec sovereignists were basing their attempts to "shore up Quebec's veto" over constitutional change based on the argument that Elizabeth II is also the "Queen of Quebec". it was reported in July 2013 that the Quebec Crown-in-Council had joined as an intervener in support of the challenge, also supported by the Canadian Royal Heritage Trust.
+On 14 June 2013, Antonia Maioni, an associate professor from McGill University, noted that she found it ironic that Quebec sovereignists were basing their attempts to "shore up Quebec's veto" over constitutional change based on the argument that Elizabeth II is also the "Queen of Quebec".
+It was reported in July 2013 that the Quebec Crown-in-Council had joined as an intervener in support of the challenge, also supported by the Canadian Royal Heritage Trust.